crocs-muni/SHINE/README.md

 ./gradlew buildJavaCard
 ```

-The resulting cap file can be found in `applet/build/javacard/shine.cap`
+The resulting cap file can be found in `applet/build/javacard/shine.cap`.

+Optionally, before the compilation, a specific smartcard type can be set in the
+Shine constructor `(Shine.java:38)` to use optimized operations.

 ### Installation on a Physical Smartcard

 After installation, the applet needs to be initialized.
+This can be achieved by sending `00F2000000` APDU to the card or by running correctness tests.

 ## Correctness Tests